-Beginning in 2023, disabled veterans and military retirees are likely to see a record pay increase for the second year in a row.
+In 2023 disabled veterans and military retirees got a record pay increase for the second year in a row.

 COLA, or the Cost of Living Adjustment, is money that is for the purpose of covering higher costs of food, transportation, clothing and other non-housing items.
 It is typically tied to social security rates.